sameeksha-sahib/selenium-utility/README.md

 6. Download Gecko driver: https://github.com/mozilla/geckodriver/releases and keep the .exe in the project folder.
 7. Download Opera driver: https://github.com/operasoftware/operachromiumdriver/releases and keep the opera driver folder in the project folder

-Note: On windows folder path contains "\" and on Mac folder path contains "/".
+Note: On windows folder path contains "\\" and on Mac folder path contains "/".
-Therefore, change slashes according to our machine in files in folder utility: ExcelExportAndFileIO.java, Screenshot.java Platform.java
+Therefore, change slashes according to your machine in files in folder utility: ExcelExportAndFileIO.java, Screenshot.java Platform.java

 8. Run .xml files as TestNG and see test output.